gidl/gidl/README.md

 void   |-         |void      |void     |-           |Void    |like Java void, only needed for services/interfaces const  |-         |const     |-        |-           |const   |constant value

-These complex type concepts were introduced with programming language support in mind, not focusing on the messaging aspect.
+The following type concepts were introduced with programming language support or tool support in mind, not focusing on the messaging aspect.
 Therefore, they are simplified using the messaging focus only:
 - Apache Thrift: "set" is simplified using "list".
 - Apache Thrift: "exception" is simplified using "struct" combined with "string".
 - Google FlatBuffers: "root_type" is ignored.
-- SBE: "field" serves to identify fixed size fields of a message, this is done with a "length" attribute.
+- SBE: "field" serves to identify fixed size fields of a message, this is done with a "length" attribute in GIDL.

 ## Service concepts